ExpressionEngine/ExpressionEngine-User-Guide/source/how_to/hello-world.rst

 To save your changes, click `Update`.

 Ready to admire your work?
 Click `View Rendered Template` in the upper-right area above the **Template Editor**.
-You'll be taken to the front-end to see what the world sees.
+You'll be taken to your site to see what the world will see.

-Have a look at the URL - you'll see ``example.com/index.php/site``.
+Have a look at the URL - ``example.com/index.php/site``.
 ExpressionEngine uses :doc:`URL Segments </templates/globals/url_segments>` to
-do its magic, and here you can see that it is using ``site`` in Segment 1.
+do its magic, and here you can see ``site`` in Segment 1.
 That tells ExpressionEngine to look for a Template Group named "site" and the lack of Segment 2 (since there is nothing past ``site/``) let's ExpressionEngine know to use the group's "index" template.